 Mr. Catten stated that SEAGO had recently been awarded grants for target industry studies in Graham and Greenlee counties, and a housing feasibility study in Greenlee County.
-The studies will be managed and conducted by SEAGO in collaboration with Graham and Greenlee County officials.
+The studies will be managed and conducted by SEAGO in collaboration with Graham and Greenlee County.
 Each of the grant funded studies will require the services of qualified consultants, and each will require an expenditure in excess of \$30,000.00 to retain the services of said consultants.
 Pursuant to SEAGO's procurement policy, the purpose of this agenda item is to request Executive Board approval to solicit RFPs from consultants to provide the analytical and consulting services required to complete each of the studies.

-Ms. Gale made a motion to recommend approval to the Executive Board for SEAGO staff to solicit RFPs for 1) a Graham County Target Industry Study; 2) a Greenlee County Target Industry Study; and 3) a Greenlee County Housing Feasibility Study.
+Mayor Rivera made a motion to authorize SEAGO staff to solicit proposals for 1) a Graham County Target Industry Study; 2) a Greenlee County Target Industry Study, and 3) a Greenlee County Housing Feasibility Study, as recommended by the Administrative Council.

-MOTION: Kay Gale
+MOTION: Mayor Rivera

+SECOND: Mayor Mueller

-SECOND: John Basteen, Jr. ACTION: UNANIMOUS
+ACTION: UNANIMOUS

-8. Consideration of 2018-2022 TIP Amendment #3.
+8. Consideration of 2018-2022 TIP Amendment #3